Writings on Analytical Sociology

 (Read a review in European Journal of Social Sciences)

-Given the diversity of views expressed on analytical sociology during the conference, I started investigate more particularly the historical roots of this perspective, and attempted systematically to collect the criticisms addressed against this line of research.
-Without real discussion, my potential co-author dismissed my first draft along these lines as inconclusive.
-Thus I decided to withdraw from the co-editorship of the CUP volume and continue to develop my paper indipendently.
+Given the diversity of views expressed on analytical sociology during the conference, I started investigating more particularly the historical roots of this perspective, and attempted systematically to collect the criticisms addressed against this line of research.
+Because of some substantive disagreements with my potential co-author, I finally decided to withdraw from the co-editorship of the CUP volume and preferred continuing to develop my paper indipendently.

 Eventually, my investigation on what analytical sociology is and under which condition it can be defended as an original research program ended up with "Analytical Sociology and Its Critics" published in European Journal of Sociology (2010, 51, 1, pp. 129-170).
 The main claim the paper attempts to qualify is that analytical sociology should be considered as a research program containing no more than a "syntax of explanation", that is to say, a set of constraints on how an explanation could be constructed and empirically tested.